vincbro/blaise/crates/server/README.md

 ## Enviroment variables
 ### GTFS_DATA_PATH
-This is were *blaise* will look for and store the GTFS data.
+This is where *blaise* will look for and store the GTFS data.

 ### ALLOCATOR_COUNT
 To improve performance *blaise* will pre allocate most of the memory needed for the raptor algorithm to run.

-**BE AWARE**, setting this number to high will use large amounts of memory.
+**BE AWARE**, setting this number too high will use large amounts of memory.
 Start low and see how far you can get.

 ### LOG_LEVEL
-Sets all the the maximum log level that will be displayed.
+Sets the maximum log level that will be displayed.
 Can be: `error` `warn` `info` `debug` `trace`